Ratstail91/Toy/README.md

 For Windows(mingw32 & cygwin), Linux and MacOS, simply run `make` in the root directory.

-For Windows(MSVC), project files are included.
+For Windows(MSVC), Visual Studio project files are included.

-Note: MacOS is not officially supported (no machines for testing), but we'll do our best!
+Note: MacOS and Windows(MSVC) are not officially supported, but we'll do our best!

 ## Tools